 Rue de la Republique is the main shopping street in Lyon, which happens to be in a zone classified as a UNESCO World Heritage Site.

 Some even go so far as to say that if you haven’t visited this pedestrian street, you haven’t visited Lyon at all.

 Bordeaux, France: €1,767sq.m. per year (US $188/sq. ft. / yr.).

 Bordeaux is the sixth-largest city in France in terms of population and is known primarily to the outside world for producing Bordeaux wine, but it also has plenty of shopping.

 Rue St. Catherine, the main shopping street in Bordeaux and at 1.2km long, it’s also the longest pedestrian street in France.
 It has plenty of stores catering to the younger trendier market and casual sport-type clothing.
 It has plenty of high-end shops and trendy small shops catering to casual clothing.
 As you walk along this completely straight street, there are many smaller streets that shoot off where you’ll find even more shopping and restaurants to explore.

 You might be interested in reading: Unique things to do in Bordeaux France (besides drink wine)

 13. Avenue Alsace Lorraine

 Toulouse, France: €1,620 sq.m. per year (US $172 /sq. ft. / yr.).

-The fourth largest city in France is Toulouse, located in the South of France.
-It’s a fantastic city that is often overlooked by tourists.
+The fourth-largest city in France is Toulouse, located in the South of France.
+It’s a fantastic city that tourists often overlook.